 That's the entire purpose of this page--to introduce you to, "The Guest Author's Toolbox," and to invite you to participate.

 I'm assuming that you may have questions, and I'm guessing that they may be similar to what you will see here in the Quick Links.

 It's a section on Daily Teaching Tools devoted entirely to showcasing your knowledge, in your own words, of what you have found to work in your classroom.

 In short, we have an ever-growing collection of resources that will positively impact the ones who stand to benefit the most--our kids.

 Just write a page/article about any educational topic that you feel comfortable with and have direct experience with.
 The only other stipulation is that your topic must be of direct interest to classroom teachers.

 I will not attempt to list possible suggested topics because I have NO idea of what you feel most comfortable with or what you have direct experience with.

-As long as your page/article has the potential to benefit kids, we would all be delighted if you could share it with us.Are There Additional Guidelines?
+As long as your page/article has the potential to benefit kids, we would all be delighted if you could share it with us.

 Actually, there are just a few:

 I will handle all of the HTML and SEO stuff.
-I can also pick appropriate graphics to match your copy or include the ones that you specify for your page.Where would my Page Appear?
+I can also pick appropriate graphics to match your copy or include the ones that you specify for your page.